-- ▶ interest on obligations of the U.S. and U.S. territories; - ▶ Pension income received from a contributory annuity, pension, endowment or retirement fund of the U.S. Government or the Commonwealth of Massachusetts and its political subdivisions. - amounts received as U.S. Social Security, public welfare assistance, Veterans Administration disability payments, G.I.
+- ▶ interest on obligations of the U.S. and U.S. territories; - ▶ Pension income received from a contributory annuity, pension, endowment or retirement fund of the U.S. government or the Commonwealth of Massachusetts and its political subdivisions. - amounts received as U.S. Social Security, public welfare assistance, Veterans Administration disability payments, G.I.
 Bill education payments, certain worker's compensation, gifts, accident or life insurance payments, or certain payments received by Holocaust survivors; and - compensation earned by members of the armed forces for service in a combat zone (excluded to the same extent as under federal law).

-Am I a Resident, Nonresident, or Part-Year Resident?
+What Adjustments Must I Make as a Part-Year Resident?